joebell/piFLIR/README.md

 PTP easily syncs clocks better than 1 ms across Pis, but how does software triggering work, and what kind of frame rates can we achieve while still getting good sync?

+The FLIR Spinnaker SDK works pretty well, but it's a pretty tough read.
+I created a little Python wrapper that handles cacamera reference setup and cleanup and exposes the features I needed.
+It's rough but usuable and should be a good guide to help you get started.

-### Hardware details.
+### Hardware details

 I used the camera: [BFS-U3-23S3M-C](https://www.flir.com/products/blackfly-s-usb3/?model=BFS-U3-23S3M-C): it's a 2.3 MP (1920x1200) camera with a nominal 163 Hz frame rate.
 (I achieved that frame rate fine on a MacBook Pro.)
 For all these tests I verified the shutter window using an oscilloscope on the camera's digital outputs.
 I also used a Raspberry Pi 4, with 8 GB of RAM.
+The Pi was connected to my network with a Gigabit switch, and I ensured the link was operating in Gigabit mode.

 ### USB3 Performance